scratchgamingone/note-taking-app/README.md

-# Serene Notes — Local Note-taking App made by AI
+# Serene Notes — Local Note-taking App

 This project is a simple, client-side note-taking app that stores notes in your browser's localStorage and keys them to a device ID (or a manual serial you enter).